 “Much like the little black dress, the squoval is a classic nail shape that works with any polish," says dermatologist Dr. Dana Stern.
 "It’s also super easy to achieve.”
 Of course, it won't be simple until you've put in the practice.
 According to founder and CEO of Olive & June Sarah Gibson Tuttle, it's all about the 90:10 rule: 90 percent of the shaping work is done with your nail clipper and 10 percent is done with the file.
 “This way, you are defining your nail shape with your clippers and just finesse into the final perfect shape with your file,” she explains.

 While that pro tip alone gives you insight into how to rethink your nail routine, we want to ensure that there’s no confusion whatsoever when it comes to nailing the squoval shape.
-To help you master the technique, ahead you’ll find an easy-to-follow step-by-step process by Varnish Lane cofounder Lauren Dunne.
+To help you master the technique, ahead you’ll find an easy-to-follow step-by-step process by nail expert Lauren Dunne.

 Meet the Expert

 - Dana Stern, MD, is a New York City-based dermatologist and one of the only dermatologists in the country who specializes in the diagnosis, treatment, and surgery of the nail.

 - Sarah Gibson Tuttle is the founder and CEO of Olive & June nail salon in Los Angeles.